Endergreen12/PJSekai-Assets-Renamer/README.md

 ## What is this

-This program will rename and decrypt assets of Project Sekai
+This program will rename and decrypt AssetBundles of Project Sekai

 ![image](https://github.com/user-attachments/assets/e0493b87-53ea-4013-86d7-5beaec60f449)